dolittle/Studio/Source/DevTool/README.md

 * Open in browser
 * Open MongoDB button (ReadModels + EventStore)

-* Vanir: proper props / lifecycle handling of viewModels - to avoid having to use useEffect()
-* Vanir: Maintain pipelines in one place use workflow-dispatch to call these.
+* Vanir: Maintain pipelines in one place use workflow-dispatch to call these - so we don't need to have the template be maintained
 * Vanir: Add correct license header to tsconfig.json when selecting a license (except UNLICENSED)

 ## Done